2 simple steps to add when installing pavers

 Wondering what polymeric sand is?
 It is a blend of sand and polymer additives that are activated when wet creating a hard sand that locks pavers together.
 It’s known for being durable and staying together during rain.
 Although the sand hardens and makes it difficult for ants and weeds to reach the surface, it is also relatively flexible to prevent cracking in the surface.

-When you combine these steps together, you’ll be installing the best defence against weeds and ants.
+When you combine these steps together, you’ll be installing the best defense against weeds and ants.
 If you need that extra protection against your paver’s enemies, adding in the step to poison the grass roots will certainly assist.

 Enjoy a hassle-free summer with these paving tips.
 Want to learn more about laying pavers in your backyard?
 Read our DIY article or watch the video here.